 Whether a language is alphabetic, like the Romance language, or non-alphabetic, like Japanese and Chinese, the organisational principles and corresponding teaching methods will change.
 Competencies can be transferred from one tongue to another depending on the situation.

 Young children pick up vocabulary, grammar, accompanying gestures, and a comprehension of semantic in the development of effective social interactions relatively quickly in environments with a rich background.

 Such early social contacts serve as the foundation for the development of what Jim Cummins refers to as the "fundamental interpersonal communication abilities" in first-language acquisition and many beginning second-language learning courses (BICS).

 It is sometimes believed that mastery of BICS will immediately lead to the growth of academic language abilities.
 Cummins (2000) has noted that this isn't always the case, though.

 BICS proficiency, which is focused on social interactions as the title implies, does not always immediately link to the growth of academic abilities.

 These need for sophisticated comprehensions of language use in highly abstract and decontextualized contexts, as well as a critical degree of literacy.
 BICS is nevertheless crucial for intercultural understanding, cultural identity, and personal growth.

 Fluency in a second or even third language is one of the main components of an IB education.
 For the purpose of inspiring students to consider a topic in a fresh way, teachers frequently teach in a second language.
-Learn more with IB tutors in Mumbai from IBGA!
+Learn more with IB tutors in India from IBGA!